biafra23/SambaWrapper/README.md

 ## Usage

-1. Add the dependency to your `build.gradle` file:
+1. Add the dependency to your `build.gradle.kts` file:

 ```kotlin
 dependencies {